luxfi/docs/docs/subnets/create-a-virtual-machine-vm.md

 Such a server is useful because it can be used to prove a piece of data existed at the time the block was created.
 Suppose you have a book manuscript, and you want to be able to prove in the future that the manuscript exists today.
 You can add a block to the blockchain where the block’s payload is a hash of your manuscript.
 In the future, you can prove that the manuscript existed today by showing that the block has the hash of your manuscript in its payload (this follows from the fact that finding the pre-image of a hash is impossible).

-A blockchain can run as a separate process from LuxGo and can communicate with LuxGo over gRPC.
+A blockchain can run as a separate process from Luxd and can communicate with Luxd over gRPC.
 This is enabled by `rpcchainvm`, a special VM that uses [`go-plugin`](https://pkg.go.dev/github.com/hashicorp/go-plugin) and wraps another VM implementation.
 The C-Chain, for example, runs the [Coreth](https://github.com/luxdefi/coreth) VM in this fashion.

-Before we get to the implementation of a VM, we’ll look at the interface that a VM must implement to be compatible with LuxGo's consensus engine.
+Before we get to the implementation of a VM, we’ll look at the interface that a VM must implement to be compatible with Luxd's consensus engine.
 We’ll show and explain all the code in snippets.
 If you want to see all the code in one place, see [this repository.](https://github.com/luxdefi/timestampvm/tree/v1.2.1)

 ---

 **NOTES**

 - IDs of Blockchains, Subnets, Transactions and Addresses can be different for each run/network.
 It means that some inputs, endpoints etc. in the tutorial can be different when you try.
-- In this tutorial we used LuxGo v1.7.4 and TimestampVM v1.2.1.
+- In this tutorial we used Luxd v1.7.4 and TimestampVM v1.2.1.
 The code in latest version/branch can be different than ones presented in this page.

 ---